cloudfoundry-attic/eclipse-integration-cloudfoundry/README.md

   The Cloud Foundry Integration for Eclipse provides first-class support for the Cloud Foundry
   PaaS: http://www.cloudfoundry.com/.
-It allows you to directly deploy applications from your workspace to a running Pivotal CF instance, view and manage deployed applications and services, start and stop applications and allows direct debugging when using a Micro Cloud Foundry.
+It allows you to directly deploy applications from your workspace to a running Pivotal CF server instance, view and manage deployed applications and services, start and stop applications.

 ## Installation (Release)

+  Java 7 is now a minimum execution environment requirement to install and run Cloud Foundry Integration for Eclipse.
+  Please make sure your Eclipse or STS is using a Java 7 or higher JRE.

 ### when using Eclipse